florian-beetz/bachelor-thesis/thesis.md

 The third problem for compile-time compatibility were the module names of some dependencies.
-As mentioned in [@sec:j9_mig] Java first searches for a module descriptor, if it can not be found the `Automatic-Module-Name` attribute in the JAR manifest is consulted and if that is not present, Java derives a module name from the file name of the JAR file.
+As mentioned in [@sec:j9_mig] Java first searches for a module descriptor, if it can not be found the `Automatic-Module-Name` attribute in the +JAR manifest is consulted and if that is not present, Java derives a module name from the file name of the +JAR file.
 However, module names underlie the same restrictions as Java packages, so they may contain dots, but each segment between two dots must be a valid Java identifier.